 Accounting is one of the top 20 industries in the Metro area and is expected to have continued job growth over the next 15 years.
 In the current era of global competition, the management of costs is vital to ensuring organizations’ and corporations’ financial viability and profitability.
 Accounting professionals are therefore sought after to implement effective cost control measures across all sectors of the economy.

-Our accounting program provides students with in-depth coursework and clinical opportunities in regulatory and ethical issues.
-Furthermore, our majors meet the undergraduate degree requirements for the Certified Public Accountant (C.P.A.) exam for both D.C. and Maryland.
-(Graduates need to accrue 150 college credit hours, however, before sitting for the exam.)
-Beyond the program’s strong foundation in ethics, business law, and regulatory knowledge, our students also cover forensic accounting, which helps prepare students to become Certified Fraud Examiners (C.F.E.s).
+The major is designed to meet the undergraduate degree requirements for the Certified Public Accountant (CPA.) exam for DC, Maryland and Virginia.
+Graduates will need to accrue an additional 30 credit hours before sitting for the exam.
+With a strong foundation in ethics, business law, and regulatory knowledge, the curriculum also covers forensic accounting, which helps prepare students to be Certified Fraud Examiners (CFEs).

 Prerequisites: None ACCT 421 Forensic AccountingThis course will cover the basic concepts of forensic accounting.
 The course includes fraud prevention, detection, investigation, and related matters such as courtroom procedures.
 In general, the fraud prevention and detection concepts covered in this course help to prepare students for some of the material covered in the Certified Fraud Examiner (CFE) certification exam.
 Also considered are topics such as FCPA , Sarbanes Oxley, and common types of securities fraud.